A Novel Approach to Neutrino-Hydrogen Measurements: Selection of -H Interactions

 We use the likelihood function ${\cal L}^{\rm H}_4$ from \eq{eq:lnH4} to describe the global event kinematics.
 In analogy to the $\bar \nu_\mu p \to \mu^+ p \pi^-$ case, it is possible to exploit the additional information related to the individual particles within the hadron system with the function ${\cal L}^{\rm H}_{\rm IN}= [\; \Delta E_{\pi^0}, \; p_L^{\pi^0}, \; m_0 \;]$, where $\Delta E_{\pi^0} = E_\nu - \mid \vec{p}_\mu + \vec{p}_{\pi^0} + \vec{p}_n \mid$, $E_\nu$ is the neutrino energy calculated from the muon and neutron momenta using energy-momentum conservation, and $p_L^{\pi^0}$ is the longitudinal component of the momentum vector of the $\pi^0$.
 The use of $\Delta E_{\pi^0}$ is preferable with respect to the equivalent quantity for the neutron, $\Delta E_n$, since this latter is partially biased by the calculation of the neutron energy from \eq{eq:RES2}.
 Since the average reconstruction smearing for the neutron and $\pi^0$ is larger than for most charged particles, the $\ln \lambda^{\rm H}_{\rm IN}$ improves only marginally the selection of $\bar \nu_\mu p \to \mu^+ n \pi^0$ on H and can be dropped for this channel.
 Figure~\ref{fig:Hsel-likeHqepi0} shows the distributions of $\ln \lambda_4^{\rm H}$ for the H signal and the C background.
 Table~\ref{tab:effpur} summarizes the efficiency and purity for a cut on $\ln \lambda_4^{\rm H}$ maximizing the sensitivity of the analysis.
 Similar results are obtained with $\ln \lambda^{\rm H}$.

-\subsubsection{Selection of $\nu_\mu p \to \mu^- p \pi^+ X$ and $\bar \nu_\mu p \to \mu^+ p \pi^- X$}
+\subsubsection{Selection of $\nu_\mu {\rm H} \to \mu^- p \pi^+ X$ and $\bar \nu_\mu {\rm H} \to \mu^+ p \pi^- X$}

 In this section and in the following one we consider the collective selection of all the inelastic topologies produced in $\nu_\mu p$ and $\bar \nu_\mu p$ CC interactions on H and different from the $\mu^- p \pi^+$, $\mu^+ p \pi^-$, and $\mu^+ n \pi^0$ topologies discussed in Sec.~\ref{sec:3trk} and Sec.~\ref{sec:numubarpi0}.
-These samples are dominated by the Deep Inelastic Scattering (DIS): about 63\% of the $\mu^- \pi^+ X$ events and 7\% of the $\mu^- p \pi^+$ sample have $W>1.8$ GeV with the default low energy beam option considered.
+These samples are dominated by the Deep Inelastic Scattering (DIS): about 63\% of the $\mu^- \pi^+ X$ events and 7\% of the $\mu^- p \pi^+$ sample have $W>1.8$ GeV with the default LBNF beam spectra~\cite{LBNF-flux}.

 The inelastic $\nu_\mu p \to \mu^- \pi^+ X$ and $\bar \nu_\mu p \to \mu^+ \pi X$ samples on H are characterized, in general, by a higher multiplicity and a worse reconstruction of some of the events, compared to the $\mu^- p \pi^+$, $\mu^+ p \pi^-$, and $\mu^+ n \pi^0$ topologies.
 The larger detector smearing directly affects the reconstruction of the kinematic variables, thus somewhat reducing their discriminating power.
 However, these effects are even larger for the DIS interactions originated in nuclear targets, primarily because of the final state interactions.
 We can therefore still achieve an adequate separation of the interactions on hydrogen from the carbon background, which largely dominates the statistics of the $\mu^- \pi^+ X$ and $\mu^+ \pi X$ samples from the CH$_2$ target.